South Boston neighborhood notes

 Visit fourthboston.org/peace for more information, including the Zoom registration.

 Beloved storyteller Doria Hughes will be at Porter Square Books: Boston Edition, 50 Liberty Dr. at 10:30 a.m. on the last Wednesday of the month to read to the community.

 Children of all ages welcome, no RSVP required.

 Visit www.portersquarebooks.com/event/kids-story-hour-boston-edition-1 for more information.

 The Yoga Playground

-At the Yoga Playground, 249 E St., their mission is to celebrate authentic connection through intentional, playful practice that’s open to everyone regardless of skill level, income, or identity.
+The mission at the Yoga Playground, 249 E St., is to celebrate authentic connection through intentional, playful practice that’s open to everyone regardless of skill level, income, or identity.

 Visit www.yogaplayground.org for more information and schedule.

 The Mayor's Office of Food Access works to improve the accessibility and affordability of healthy food that reflects the diversity of the residents of Boston.

 – Visit www.boston.gov/departments/food-access for a list of programs and initiatives, including food pantries, soup kitchens, farmers markets, school meal and summer eats sites, among others.